KxSystems/docs-v1/docs/language/operators.md

 q)2 rotate 0 1 2 3 4 5   / infix form
 2 3 4 5 0 1
 ```
+Operators cannot be defined using the [lambda notation](functions/#explicit-definition).

 ## Glyphs